OpenNebula/addon-storpool/README.md

 * **BRIDGE_LIST**: Nodes to use for image datastore operations.
 String (1)

 1. Quoted, space separated list of server hostnames which are members of the StorPool cluster.
-If it is left empty the front-end must have working storpool_block service (must have access to the storpool cluster) as all disk preparations will be done locally.
+If it is left empty or removed the front-end must have working storpool_block service (must have access to the storpool cluster) as all disk preparations will be done locally.

 After datastore is created in OpenNebula a StorPool template must be created to represent the datastore in StorPool.
 The name of the template must be *one-ds-<DATASTORE_ID>* where *<DATASTORE_ID>* is the *ID* of the OpenNebula's Datastore.
 Please refer the *StorPool's User Guide* for details how to configure a StorPool template.

-The following example illustrates the creation of a StorPool datastore of hybrid type with 3 replicas.
-In this case the datastore will use hosts node1, node2 and node3 for imports and creating images.
+The following example illustrates the creation of a StorPool datastore.
+The datastore will use hosts node1, node2 and node3 for importing and creating images.

 #### Image datastore through *Sunstone*

-Sunstone -> Infrastructure -> Datastores -> Add [+]
+Sunstone -> Storage -> Datastores -> Add [+]

 * Name: StorPool IMAGE
 * Presets: StorPool